North Africa·Algeria·Updated May 3, 2026

 What scams target tourists in Algiers?

-The most frequently reported tourist scams in Algiers are Casbah Fake Guide Maze Scam, Airport Taxi Overcharge, Black Market Currency Exchange, with 4 classified as high severity.
+The most frequently reported tourist scams in Algiers are Fake Visa and Travel Document Service, Casbah Fake Guide Maze Scam, Airport Taxi Overcharge, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Cairo and Marrakech.

 Are taxis safe in Algiers?